sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 ##### 4.7.3.5.
 ENI-level drop counters

-When the packet is landed on the ENI going throught each match stages, it might be dropped due to no entries can be matched, such as routing or CA-PA mapping.
+When the packet is landed on the ENI going through each match stages, it might be dropped due to no entries can be matched, such as routing or CA-PA mapping.
 In order to show these drops, we should have the following counters:

 | SAI stats name | Description |
 | -------------- | ----------- |